 Pro bono is an increasingly important part of legal education and practice that is both challenging and rewarding.
 At The University of Law we have been committed to providing a pro bono service since 2001.
-Here are details of some of the schemes we run in Nottingham.
+There may be some changes each year, but below are details of current pro bono schemes to give you an idea of the opportunities open to Nottingham students.

 Legal Advice Clinic (LAC)